openfga/openfga/docs/authzen/implementation.md

 ### Authorization Model ID

-The authorization model ID was moved from a request body field to an HTTP header (`Openfga-Authorization-Model-Id`).
+The authorization model ID is passed via an HTTP header (`Openfga-Authorization-Model-Id`) rather than a request body field.
 This is an OpenFGA-specific extension — the AuthZen spec has no concept of model versioning.
 The header approach keeps the request body compliant with the AuthZen spec while allowing model pinning.

 ## Limitations